-We also have two custom built stand up beds too.
-Australian Gold Cream available to enhance your tanning experience.
+No appoitnment necessary, pop in and enjoy some UV rays on our Eurogline 500 Lie Down Sun Bed.
+We also have two custom built stand up sun beds too.
+Australian gold cream is available to enhance your tanning experience.

 We highly recommend clients do a full body exfoliation and any shaving, 24 hours before their tanning appointment.
 The tan lasts for about five to seven days if looked after correctly.
 For example, moisturise, pat skin dry after bath/shower.
 On the day of your appointment please avoid using any oily products and wear loose clothing when coming in for your treatment.